Cummings $35 Million Grant Program

 Q&A Sessions

 Is your nonprofit planning a proposal submission?
 Do you have questions, or might you benefit from hearing the questions of others?
-Recordings of recent Q&A sessions with Executive Director Joyce Vyriotes and Deputy Director Andrew Bishop are linked below.
+Join Executive Director Joyce Vyriotes and Deputy Director Andrew Bishop for a virtual Q&A session.

 Letter of inquiry opens